ncrown1190/Deliverable1/README.md

 ### Restock The Store ###

-I am using C# to write this program if statement.
+I am using C# to write this program using if statements.

 ## Build Specifications ##